bjiang97/food-logger/README.md

 2021 Summer Internship (July - September) as Graduate Student Researcher (Front-end developer) at UC Irvine.

+• Developed a new food image recognition logging method by integrating with Google Cloud Vision for a better user experience.

+• Built a user fitness and health info interface by synchronizing with Apple HealthKit (iOS user) and Google Fit (Android user).

+• Deployed to different platforms (Web, Android, and iOS) by using Capacitor and optimized page details.

 Contribution: camera branch https://github.com/aerostami/food-logger/tree/camera

 ### Pages